 - attend parent/teacher meetings or discuss their child’s progress with the school

 - be consulted when the school is suggesting the need for specialist educational services for their child

 - participate in student behaviour management meetings involving their child

 - decide if they want their child to participate in religious instruction (this is an ‘opt in’ process) - (when separated parents disagree on this, the school would expect them to resolve their differences outside of school)

 - participate in parent activities/functions and receive newsletters

-- vote in elections and by-elections for parent representatives on the school's board of trustees
+- vote in elections and by-elections for parent representatives on the school's board

 We strongly advise that the school is provided with a copy of any parenting order in place.
 Equally, if there is a protection order relating to the child the school should have a copy.
 If any parent seeks access to their child in breach of a protection order, the police and the other parent should be informed.